-- 120 All or part of a Standing Order, except one that incorporates mandatory statutory or legal requirements, may be suspended by Resolution in relation to the consideration of an item on an Agenda. - 121 A Motion to add to or vary or revoke one or more of the Council's Standing Orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special Motion, supported in writing by at least eight Councillors, and given to the Proper Officer in accordance with Standing Order 52. - The Proper Officer shall provide a copy (which may be in electronic form) of these Standing Orders to a Councillor as soon as possible after they have delivered their acceptance of office form. - 123 The decision of the Meeting Chairman as to the application of Standing Orders at the Meeting shall be final.
+- 122 All or part of a Standing Order, except one that incorporates mandatory statutory or legal requirements, may be suspended by Resolution in relation to the consideration of an item on an Agenda. - 123 A Motion to add to or vary or revoke one or more of the Council's Standing Orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by the Council Chairman or Vice Chairman, or upon a special Motion supported in writing by at least eight Councillors and given to the Proper Officer in accordance with Standing Order 55. - 124 The Proper Officer shall provide a copy (which may be in electronic form) of these Standing Orders to a Councillor as soon as possible after they have delivered their acceptance of office form. - 125 The decision of the Meeting Chairman as to the application of Standing Orders at a Meeting shall be final.